Broadway SurgeryTel: 01772 645665

 Cervical Screening appointments are also available via our weekend hub clinics.
 Please speak to reception for further information.

+From 1st November 2019, the surgery can no longer provide certain Travel Vaccinations.
+Please read this leaflet for more information on the services we can/cannot provide and who provides vaccinations that aren't provided by the NHS.
 If you require any vaccinations relating to foreign travel you need to fill in one of our Travel Questionnaire forms, once this is complete, you must then arrange a Telephone Consultation with one of our Practice Nurse team.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.